messiem/sourcecode_GAexport/README.md

 **Data to download and save in the `data/` folder:**

-`Nsupply_California_CCMP.nc`: download from https://doi.org/10.5281/zenodo.14084018 (nutrient supply used to force the plankton model)
+`Nsupply_California_CCMP_REP.nc`: download from https://doi.org/10.5281/zenodo.14641977 (nutrient supply used to force the plankton model)
 `export_CCMP3km_GlobCurrent_daily_REP.nc`: download from https://doi.org/10.5281/zenodo.14084208 (output of the GA model, forced by Nsupply and GlobCurrent).

 **CCE-LTER datasets:**

 `CCE_SedTrap_Data.csv`:
-Columns 1-12 contains the CCE-LTER sediment trap dataset at the base of the euphotic zone (available at https://doi.org/10.6073/pasta/cdee03ef7b17c2a4027a4a8b33c5b09b).
+Columns 1-14 contains the CCE-LTER sediment trap dataset at the base of the euphotic zone (available at https://doi.org/10.6073/pasta/cdee03ef7b17c2a4027a4a8b33c5b09b).
 Carbon_flux_mgm2day is the POC flux measured at Depth_m (closest to Zeu); Carbon_flux_corr_mgm2day is the POC flux extrapolated to the base of the euphotic zone (Zeu) following Stukel et al. (2004).
+Carbon_flux_standard_error_mgm2day and Carbon_flux_standard_error_corr_mgm2day are the corresponding standard errors.
-Columns 13-16 contains the along-trajectory outputs (water age, coastal Nsupply, modeled export) reproduced by `ga_analyze_SedTraps_trajectories`.
+Columns 15-18 contains the along-trajectory outputs (water age, coastal Nsupply, modeled export) reproduced by `ga_analyze_SedTraps_trajectories`.
-Column 17 contains the EF-OC export derived from ocean color corresponding to each sediment trap calculated from 5-day data (https://spg-satdata.ucsd.edu/wc_productivity/wc_productivity.htm) interpolated daily and shifted by 2 days (so that each day is based on primary production during the previous 5 days).
+Column 19 contains the EF-OC export derived from ocean color corresponding to each sediment trap calculated from 5-day data (https://spg-satdata.ucsd.edu/wc_productivity/wc_productivity.htm) interpolated daily and shifted by 2 days (so that each day is based on primary production during the previous 5 days).
-Columns 18-19 contains the gridded GA output corresponding to each sediment trap, reproduced by `ga_validate_gridded_export_vs_SedTraps`
+Columns 20-21 contains the gridded GA output corresponding to each sediment trap, reproduced by `ga_validate_gridded_export_vs_SedTraps`

 `CCE_SedTrap_trajectories.mat`:
 backward Lagrangian trajectories originating from the CCE-LTER sediment trap positions, computed using a 2D custom version of Ariane.
 (Please contact me if you want to reproduce these trajectories).